Jbudnick/Colorado-Hispanic-COVID-19-Susceptibility/README.md

 <img border="0" alt="Hispanic Grad Rates Plot" src="images/GraduationRateperCountybyTotalPopulation.png"></a>

 ### <a name='GraduationRatesbyEthnicity'></a>Graduation Rates by Ethnicity
-This bar plot represents the race/ethnicity breakdown of high school graduation rates in the state of Denver.
+This bar plot represents the race/ethnicity breakdown of high school graduation rates in the state of Colorado.
 Again, hispanics have graduation rates below the other major races, and they appear worse in Denver county.

 <a href="https://public.tableau.com/views/COHispanicCounties-Display/GradRatesbyRace?:language=en&:display_count=y&:origin=viz_share_link">
 <img border="0" alt="Hispanic Grad Rates by Ethnicity" src="images/GradRatesbyRace.png"></a>